jonnonz1/nz-statute-book/acts/public/2004/income-tax-act-2004.md

   (b) a Maori authority credit account were an imputation credit account.

 ### MK 7 Allocation rules for Maori authority credit account credits
-(1) A Maori authority may not attach a Maori authority credit to a taxable Maori authority distribution to the extent that the distribution's base ratio is more than the following ratio: where—
+(1) A Maori authority may not attach a Maori authority credit to a taxable Maori authority distribution to the extent that the distribution's base ratio is more than the following ratio:where—
   (tax rate) is the basic rate of income tax for Maori authorities, expressed as a percentage, stated in schedule 1, part A, clause 2 and applying for the income year that is concurrent with the imputation year in which the distribution is made.
 (2) If a Maori authority makes a benchmark distribution in an imputation year, the Maori authority must, unless it makes a ratio change declaration in accordance with subsection (4), ensure that the base ratio of every subsequent distribution it makes during the imputation year is the same as the base ratio of the benchmark distribution.
 (3) A benchmark distribution with a base ratio of more than the ratio specified in subsection (1) is treated as having a base ratio equal to the ratio so specified.